Chart Color Schemes

 Residential development activity is lower than average in Walkerston according to AreaSearch's national comparison of local real estate markets

-Walkerston has had minimal new dwelling approvals annually over the past five years, with a total of 5.
-This is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-The small sample size means individual development projects can substantially influence annual growth and relativity statistics.
+Walkerston has had minimal construction activity with one new dwelling approved annually on average over the past five years, totalling six.
+This low level of development is typical in rural areas due to modest housing needs and limited construction activity influenced by local demand and infrastructure capacity.
+Note that the small sample size can significantly impact annual growth and relativity statistics.

-Walkerston's development levels are substantially lower than Rest of Qld and well below national averages.
-All new constructions have been detached houses, reflecting the area's rural character where larger properties and space are typical.
-According to AreaSearch's latest quarterly estimate, Walkerston is expected to grow by 326 residents through to 2041.
+Walkerston's development levels are substantially lower than those of the Rest of Qld and below national averages.
+All new constructions have been detached houses, reflecting the rural character of the area where larger properties and space are common.
+The estimated population per dwelling approval is 1486 people, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Walkerston is expected to grow by 283 residents by 2041.

 Frequently Asked Questions - Development